 2012 CORPORATE RESPONSIBILITY REPORT HIGHLIGHTS

 Tiffany & Co. strives to source diamonds, gemstones and precious metals from mines that conform to high standards of social and environmental responsibility.
 We source metals and diamonds used in Tiffany & Co. owned and operated manufacturing facilities directly from known mines when possible.
-Tiffany & Co. manufactures approximately 60% of our jewelry at these manufacturing facilities.
+Tiffany & Co. manufactures approximately 60% of its merchandise at these manufacturing facilities.

 Tiffany & Co. purchases all rough diamonds from countries that participate in the Kimberley Process Certification Scheme.
 Further, Tiffany & Co. traced 100%* of the rough diamonds purchased in 2012 either directly to a known mine or to a supplier that sources from multiple known mines.